 - Elevation of the legs at all times is also recommended.

-- During pregnancy, one should always lie on the left side with the legs elevated on a pillow.
+- During pregnancy, you should always lie on the left side with the legs elevated on a pillow.
 This prevents the fetus from pressing on the leg veins and decreases the chance of developing varicosities.

 - Don't cross your legs when sitting down.